Interstitial Cystitis Diet: What To Eat & What To Avoid

 • Boswellia: Boswellia supplements can help heal the lining of the bladder and ease IC symptoms.

-Instead, try to eat food that promotes bladder and urinary health.
+During an IC flare-up, try to eat an IC diet that promotes bladder and urinary health.
 Eat a rainbow of fresh fruits and vegetables, avoiding high-acid fruits, tomatoes, and onions.
-The anti-inflammatory and antioxidant compounds in fruits and vegetables will help fight inflammation causing the flare-up.

 What foods can be eaten during an IC flare-up?
 Foods that can be eaten during an IC flare-up include most vegetables (just avoid tomatoes, onions, and spicy peppers), fruits with low citric acid, and lean meats.
 Some patients can also tolerate low-acid dairy (natural cheese and milk).